grace-portx/multi-to-one/README.md

 ### multi-to-sep.py

-This parser processes multiple YAML files and separates each schema into individual files.
+This parser processes multiple YAML files and separates each object schema into individual files.
 Problem: Almost every schema contains references to another schema, which cannot be accessed by the AI model, so results are not accurate.

 ### deref.py